Uganda Birding Trip Report | Trip Report Bird Watching Uganda reviews for Kenya and Rwanda | Client Testimonial or Testimony

-The non-avian highlight was Mountain Gorilla tracking in Bwindi Impenetrable NP and then spending part of the morning just a few yards from these awesome primates and watching all of the interactions between the Silver-back male and family members as they went about their daily activities – a bucket list experience for sure and one we will never forget.
+The non-avian highlight was Mountain Gorilla tracking in Bwindi Impenetrable NP and then spending part of the morning just a few yards from these impressive primates and watching all of the interactions between the Silver-back male and family members as they went about their daily activities – a bucket list experience for sure and one we will never forget.
 We also went Chimpanzee tracking which was equally amazing.

 Our guide Crammy Wanyama was the best guide we have birded with anywhere in the world and having seriously birded 37 countries we know we are not easy to please!
 He is a superb guide and such a nice guy.

 As always, Carol will add this trip to the itineraries on her website (www.canbirdtours.com) shortly.
-Meanwhile, if anyone would like details of our trip including route, guide and accommodations let me know and I will happily pass it along.
+Meanwhile, if anyone would like details of our trip including route, guide and accommodations let me know, and I will happily pass it along.